SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 **Note:** At runtime, most of the library is lazy loaded when the configurator is first loaded.
 This is done for performance reasons.

+## Saved Cart

+{% capture version_note %}
+{{ site.version_note_part1 }} 3.3 {{ site.version_note_part2 }}
+{% endcapture %}

+{% include docs/feature_version.html content=version_note %}

+The saved cart feature is generally supported with the Configurable Products integration.
+A saved cart can contain a configurable product and can be activated.
+After the cart is activated, the configuration can be accessed and edited.
+Note, however, that as long as the saved cart is not activated, the configuration of the configurable product cannot be displayed.

 ## Locales

 All available locales must be replicated in Spartacus.
 Locales in the back end and front end must be in sync.